dorktype/LICE/README.md

-short | Standard short integer representing type (2 bytes) int   | Standard integer representing type (4 bytes) long  | Standard long integer representing type (8 bytes) float | Untested for conformancy floaitng point type (4 bytes)
+short | Standard short integer representing type (2 bytes) int   | Standard integer representing type (4 bytes) long  | Standard long integer representing type (8 bytes) float | Untested for conformancy floating point type (4 bytes)

 Lice also supports these types for arrays and pointers, these types are all represened as signed types.
 Lice also supports unsigned